-A draft of the Action Plan was discussed at a special meeting of the Council in February 2021, and revisions based upon that discussion, and based upon follow-up meetings with department staff, were incorporated into a final draft of the Action Plan.
-The Action Plan was adopted by the Council at its March 2021 meeting.
+A draft of the Action Plan was discussed at a special meeting of the Council in February 2021, and revisions based upon that discussion, and based upon follow-up meetings with department staff, were incorporated into a final draft of the Action Plan which will be recommended for adoption at the Council's March 2021 meeting.
+[Text will be updated before publication.]